 Ontario’s Family Law Limited Scope Services Project

-The Ontario Family Law Limited Scope Services Project’s aim is to improve access to family justice for middle and lower income Ontarians by increasing the use of limited scope retainers (such as court document drafting or in-court representation on a single appearance), legal coaching (lawyer assists client by offering advice, guidance and support) and summary legal counsel (scheduled lawyers provide day-of-court assistance for a fee to unrepresented litigants not eligible for Legal Aid) in family law cases.
+Ontario’s Family Law Limited Scope Services Project’s aim is to improve access to family justice for middle income Ontarians by increasing the use of limited scope retainers (such as research, document drafting or in-court representation on a single appearance), legal coaching (lawyer assists client by offering advice, guidance and support) and summary legal counsel (scheduled lawyers provide day-of-court assistance for a fee to unrepresented litigants not eligible for Legal Aid) in family law matters.

 The Project’s research and evaluation component will study the perceptions of judges, lawyers and other justice system professionals, as well as clients, the advantages and value of this type of service, as well as its limitations and how service delivery can be improved.